Looking at skyline of NYC

 9/11 Memorial and Museum

 So if you're involved in planning a field trip for your students or kids, you'll want to be sure to keep those ticket prices low.
-To help save up to 50% on admission to the top school trip attractions in New York City, pick up a New York City Explorer Pass.
-We also offer discounts for large group purchases, which can be a big help to school trips!
+There are discounts available for large group purchases, which can be a big help with school trips!

 Continue reading